robotics-4-all/appcreator-documentation/README.md

 ![alt text](./assets/robot_move_distance.png)

-This node is **blocking**, meaning that the flow does not continue until the robot has finished its motion.
+This node is **blocking**, meaning that the flow does not continue until the robot has finished its motion, or if **2 minutes have passed without completing the motion**.

 ##### III: Move duration